‘A time bomb’: India’s sinking holy town faces grim future

 JOSHIMATH, India (AP) — Inside a shrine overlooking snow-capped mountains, Hindu priests heaped spoonfuls of puffed rice and ghee into a crackling fire.
-They closed their eyes and chanted in Sanskrit, hoping their prayers would somehow turn back time and save their holy — and sinking — town.
+They closed their eyes and chanted, hoping their prayers would somehow turn back time and save their holy — and sinking — town.

 For months, the roughly 20,000 residents in Joshimath, burrowed in the Himalayas and revered by Hindu and Sikh pilgrims, have watched the earth slowly swallow their community.
 They pleaded for help that never arrived, and in January their desperate plight made it into the international spotlight.